 The following table presents the past performance of the Marathon-London MSCI EAFE Composite (the "Marathon EAFE Composite").
 Marathon-London is Subadvisor to Harbor International Fund.
 The Marathon EAFE Composite is comprised of all fee-paying accounts under discretionary management by Marathon-London that have investment objectives, policies and strategies substantially similar to those of the Fund.
 Returns include the reinvestment of interest, dividends and any other distributions and are presented in U.S. dollars.
 Marathon-London has prepared and presented the historical performance shown for the Marathon EAFE Composite (gross) in compliance with the Global Investment Performance Standards (GIPS[®]).
 The GIPS method for computing historical performance differs from the SEC's method.
 The gross performance data shown in the table does not reflect the deduction of investment advisory fees paid by the accounts comprising the Marathon EAFE Composite or certain other expenses that would be applicable to mutual funds.
-To calculate the performance of the Marathon EAFE Composite net of expenses, the Advisor applied the net Fund operating expenses payable by the Retirement, Institutional, Administrative, and Investor Classes of shares of the Fund for the fiscal year ended October 31, 2023, as applicable, as disclosed in the "Total Annual Fund Operating Expenses After Expense Reimbursement" line item of the Fund's fee table in the Fund Summary section.
+To calculate the performance of the Marathon EAFE Composite net of expenses, the Advisor applied the net Fund operating expenses payable by the Retirement, Institutional, Administrative, and Investor Classes of shares of the Fund, as applicable, as disclosed in the "Total Annual Fund Operating Expenses After Expense Reimbursement" line item of the Fund's fee table in the Fund Summary section.
 The net performance data may be more relevant to potential investors in the Fund in their analysis of the historical experience of Marathon-London in managing portfolios with substantially similar investment strategies and techniques to those of the Fund.

 The historical performance of the Marathon EAFE Composite is not that of Harbor International Fund and is not indicative of the Fund's future results.
 The Fund's actual performance may vary significantly from the past performance of the Marathon EAFE Composite.
 While the accounts comprising the Marathon EAFE Composite incur inflows and outflows of cash from clients, there can be no assurance that the continuous offering of the Fund's shares and the Fund's obligation to redeem its shares will not adversely impact the Fund's performance.
-Also, not all of the accounts currently comprising the Marathon EAFE Composite are subject to certain investment limitations, diversification requirements and other restrictions imposed by the Investment Company Act of 1940 and the Internal Revenue Code.
-If these limitations, requirements and restrictions were applicable to the accounts in the Marathon EAFE Composite, they may have had an adverse effect on the performance results of the Marathon EAFE Composite.
+Also, not all of the accounts currently comprising the Marathon EAFE Composite are subject to certain investment limitations, diversification requirements and other restrictions, requirements and restrictions were applicable to the accounts in the Marathon EAFE Composite, they may have had an adverse effect on the performance results of the Marathon EAFE Composite.
 However, Marathon-London does not believe that such accounts would have been managed in a significantly different manner had they been subject to such investment limitations, diversification requirements and other restrictions.